Hale’s Staff & Board

 As Hale’s fourth executive director—a position he’s held since 2001—Eric focuses on strategic leadership, fundraising, and partnership development to expand access to outdoor learning opportunities and close the nature and achievement gaps.
 His parents owned a camp in the early 1970s and he came to love the industry so much, he never left it!
 Earlier in his career, Eric taught at Beaver Country Day School and directed several camps in Maine, where he launched a small outdoor education center.
 Eric is a former president of both the Massachusetts Camping Association and the American Camp Association of New England.
-He currently serves on the advisory board of Philanthropy Massachusetts’ Summer Fund and is a member of the Generation Success leadership team facilitated by the Opportunity Agenda.
+He currently serves on the advisory board of Philanthropy Massachusetts’ Summer Fund.
 In his spare time, you’ll find him on family adventures, mountain biking, skiing, trail running, and playing music.
 Eric earned a B.A. in Mass Communications and Geography from the University of Denver and an M.A. in Educational Leadership from Lesley University.

 John is a senior management and operations executive with more than 25 years of experience across several industries.
 He is best known for bridging finance and core business operations to develop productive cross-company alliances.
 John feels fortunate to have found Hale “as a young lad,” when he learned to swim and developed a lasting appreciation of the outdoors here.
 An avid sports fan, he’s an incurable homer who enjoys all local teams—he even coached and led girls’ softball and basketball in Rockland for a decade.
 In his spare time, John’s a passionate cook and gardener.